dlebansais/Easly-Language/Doc/Nodes/Assertion.md

 ## For loop

-Assertions in a For Loop instructions are added after the initialization part, and after the loop part.
+Assertions in a For Loop instructions are added after the initialization part, and after the iteration part.

 <!---
 Mode=Default